 It May Reduce The Risk Of Several Cancers

-The keto diet can also help with preventing or treating certain types of cancers.
+The keto diet is believed by some to also help with preventing or treating certain types of cancers.
 However, experts acknowledge the need for more research on the effectiveness of the keto diet in cancer treatment and prevention.

 It May Improve Heart Health

 Healthy fats in foods such as avocado in the keto diet can improve your heart health by reducing your cholesterol levels (8).
 High cholesterol levels are the elements that increase your risk of cardiovascular diseases.